JillSL/Python-Projects/README.md

 This repository features a collection of beginner-friendly Python scripts designed to solve everyday problems and provide fun, practical tasks.
 Explore, learn, and enjoy coding with these simple yet effective Python programs.

 1. **Trivia Game**
-   This is a fun and interactive quiz game that features multiple-choice questions.
+This is a fun and interactive quiz game featuring multiple-choice questions.
+It includes three difficulty levels and five categories: FRIENDS-zoned, CMSC 11, Coldplaying, Swift Mania, and Sheeran Fetish.
+The categories are stored in editable, text-formatted documents.
 Test your knowledge and see how many questions you can answer correctly!

 2. **Anagram Checker**
-   This tool determines whether two words or phrases are anagrams of each other.
-It ignores spaces and case sensitivity in its analysis.
+   This tool determines whether two words or phrases are anagrams of each other, ignoring spaces and case sensitivity.

-3. **Palindrome Checker**
+4. **Palindrome Checker**
    This program checks if a given word or phrase is a palindrome, meaning it reads the same backward as it does forward.

-4. **Temperature Converter**
+5. **Temperature Converter**
-   This script allows you to convert temperatures between Celsius, Fahrenheit, and Kelvin easily.
+   This script allows you to convert temperatures between Celsius, Fahrenheit, Kelvin, and Rankine easily.

-5. **Word Reversal Tool**
+6. **Word Reversal Tool**
    This tool takes a word or sentence as input and returns its reversed version.

 ## 💻 Getting Started